 People hire Real Estate Agents because they want results.
 But, most people stop there and do not look into what may be equally important.
 It is easy to find someone who sells a lot of properties, or is successful with tenants.
 It is harder to find a Real Estate Agent who will be able to protect you from involvement in litigation after the transaction.
 The number 1 complaint (and the one most damaging to reputation) with Real Estate Agents after the transaction occurs when one of the parties is sued, or needs to sue.
 Find a Real Estate Agent who: 1) works at the profession full time; 2) is connected with a “hands on” broker; 3) has a well-recognized real estate lawyer on call, to answer questions and draft language before a problem arises; 4) has a team of inspectors on call, and 5) is respected by other professionals in the area.

-7. Choose a Realtor Who Understands Your Industry
+7. Choose an Agent Who Understands Your Industry

 Daniel Watts, Real Estate Lawyer, Galuppo & Blake